Hire the Right Candidate!

 Anyone who offers their service to the community deserves our respect, but not automatically our vote.

-Incumbents are the easiest to evaluate.
-They have a record of voting and actions to establish their authenticity.
-They are asking to be rehired.
-Should they?
-Their record is evidence.
 The best conservative records are easily articulated and not obscured.
 So, there is no reason to take a chance on someone else if the incumbent has proven to be true conservative performer.
 If the incumbent has proven to be a poor choice, then voters should take a chance on a newcomer who might be better.

 Newcomers are a bit more difficult as they do not have a proven conservative record.
-It is easy to put up a MAGA website with all the right words, but do the words have conservative actions and deeds that offer some level of proof?
+It is easy to put up a MAGA website with all the right words.
+But do the words have conservative actions and deeds that offer some level of proof?
 If so, then they are a worthy candidate and may offer good leadership for us.

 RINOs, Establishment and "former" liberals are always a risk.
 As the political winds shift, there are candidates who shift with them.
 As a default, they should not be considered for your vote unless the choices are scant.
 Even then, they should be interviewed with healthy skepticism.